leios/space-junk/src/content/jeb_1.md

 Yet I'm here in the Bubble right now, writing something no one will ever read.
 Just like I always have.
-For the past few hours, I've been ignoring all my work and sifting through my old drives.
 I can't explain why I came back.
 Maybe there doesn't need to be a reason.
-Too much logic ruins a good story.
+After all, too much logic ruins a good story.

+For the past few hours, I've been sifting through all my old drives and completely ignoring my work.
 Did you know I had written a book about a civilization without the concept of language?
 It was so hard to write in English.
-You know, a *language*.
+You know... a *language*.

-I also did a word count on that crazy series I tried to write.
+I did a word count on that crazy series I tried to write.
 Over one million words.
-I had written and rewritten the first few chapters so many times that the book seemed to be written by two completely different authors.
+I had written and rewritten the first few chapters so many times that the book seemed to have two completely different authors.

 I have read through so many letters.
 To you.
 Joanne.
 Myself.

-I don't know how to express the emotions I am feeling right now, but I guess I should try.
-Why else am I even writing this?
+Every now and again, I find myself sitting and thinking about nothing and everything at the same time.
+No matter how hard I try, I simply fail to express myself in words.
+Yet I try.
+Again and again, I try.
+Because if there is one thing I take pride in, it's failure.

-Children dream childish dreams.
+I feel like children dream childish dreams.
 They pick up sticks and pretend they are swords while role-playing as heroes who never existed.
 Every stone is prop in their own story.
 But as they grow older, they stash all their sticks and stones in a box and leave them to rot somewhere, never to be seen again.

+!!! note
-!!!
-Note: switch to second person here is intentional, but maybe not worth it?
+    switch to second person here is intentional, but maybe not worth it?

 Soon, every day turns into a constant stream of nearly unsolvable problems.
 A boat's leaking.